trentlarson/task-yaml/README.md

 - The time alloted to "write" and "laundry" is 1 hour, while "groceries" and "sprinklers" are 2 hours.

-## Example 2
+## Example 2, with priorities and IDs and subtasks

 ```
 - 98 1 install helmet
-- 85 3 convert to UUIDs id:#convert
+- 85 3 convert to UUIDs id:convert
-- 75 1 add install instructions to README.md id:#uninstall
+- 75 1 add install instructions to README.md id:uninstall
 - 80 0 install SSL:
-  - 77 0 save to publicly hosted git blocks:#uninstall
+  - 77 0 save to publicly hosted git blocks:uninstall
 ```

 #### Explanation of Example 2

 - Line 1 shows a task of priority 98 and estimation of 2 hours.
-- Line 2 shows a task with id `#convert` of priority 85 and estimation of 8 hours.
+- Line 2 shows a task with id `convert` of priority 85 and estimation of 8 hours.
 - The "install SSL" task has other tasks as part of it.
-  - Inside the subtask is a reference to the one with label `id` and value "#uninstall".
+  - Inside the subtask is a reference to the one with label `id` and value "uninstall".

-## Example 3, adding globally unique references
+## Example 3, under consideration: shortcuts for globally unique references

+Note that this part is experimental: some parsers fail to parse tags as shown.

 ```
 %TAG ! tag:taskyaml.org,2020:schema
 %TAG !council! tag:9d9bc93b-01f3-4efd-b003-36ec53f33d3b.prosperity-council,2020:/tasks.yml
 --- !<tag:ee461452-d91c-42ff-9651-19a35e385037.trent.prosperity-todo,2020:/tasks.yml>
 - 98 1 install helmet
-- 75 1 add install instructions to README.md id:#instruction
+- 75 1 add install instructions to README.md id:instruction
 - 90 0 install SSL:
-  - blocks:
+  blocks:
     - 77 0 save to publicly hosted git
-  - sub:
+  sub:
     - 80 2 install haproxy
 - 85 3 convert to UUIDs
 - 80 1 create a link to the specific claim
-- copy:!council!#publicize:
+- id:!council!#publicize:
   - 70 2 reserve a domain
 ```